warmana/cloudant-docs-fork/source/includes/basics/_ccm.md

 #### Disk Space Included

-This describes the storage capacity included in the plan.
+This section describes the storage capacity included in the plan.
 It is used for both data and index storage.

 #### Disk Space Overflow